MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-setup-bank-data-conversion-service.md

-ms.search.keywords: Yodlee, feed, stream, data exchange, AMC, bank file import, bank file export, re-export, bank transfer, AMC, AMC Banking 365 Fundamentals extension, funds transfer ms.date: 04/01/2021 ms.author: edupont ms.openlocfilehash: 31b864235216e555b6e2616b067f96bcce37772e ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9 ms.translationtype: HT ms.contentlocale: en-NZ
+ms.search.keywords: Yodlee, feed, stream, data exchange, AMC, bank file import, bank file export, re-export, bank transfer, AMC, AMC Banking 365 Fundamentals extension, funds transfer ms.date: 04/01/2021 ms.author: edupont ms.openlocfilehash: c9f74c300bfeec6f58e691509d54dfc5134391c7 ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb ms.translationtype: HT ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "5775691"
+ms.locfileid: "6442866"
 ---
 # <a name="set-up-the-amc-banking-365-fundamentals-extension"></a>Set Up the AMC Banking 365 Fundamentals extension
 A global provider of services to convert payment information to any data format that your bank requires is connected and ready to be enabled in [!INCLUDE[prod_short](includes/prod_short.md)].
 This is referred to in [!INCLUDE[prod_short](includes/prod_short.md)] as the AMC Banking 365 Fundamentals extension.

-You can export payment lines from the **Payment Journal** page to a file or a data stream that you then upload to your bank for automatic processing so that you do not have to make electronic payments individually.
+You can export payment lines from the **Receipt Journal** page to a file or a data stream that you then upload to your bank for automatic processing so that you do not have to make electronic payments individually.
 For more information, see [Export Payments to a Bank File](finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md#exporting-payments-to-a-bank-file).

 You can import bank statement files into the **Payment Reconciliation Journal** page by using the AMC Banking 365 Fundamentals extension to convert a file that you receive from your bank to a data stream that [!INCLUDE[prod_short](includes/prod_short.md)] can import.
 For more information, see [Applying Payments Automatically and Reconciling Bank Accounts](receivables-apply-payments-auto-reconcile-bank-accounts.md).